What is the The Best Way to Clean Windows?

 You can use this method whether you are cleaning your windows indoors or outdoors and also on cleaning any mirrors in your house, or glass-topped tables and cabinets etc. I was taught this way of cleaning windows when I worked in a chalet in the Alps that had a large quantity of big windows that we had to clean every week, so obviously we needed to find the best and most effective way to clean windows!

-If you are cleaning windows or mirrors that are indoors I recommend the following:
+If you are cleaning windows or mirrors that are indoors I recommend the following items to get them really clean:

 - Clean cloth or sponge (wet)